fikasp/mern-app/development.md

 ## History

 ### 2023-08-02 (1.0.0)
-* Redux with list and loading reducers
+* Add redux with list and loading reducers
-* Confirm modal for delete item
+* Add confirm modal for delete item

 ### 2023-07-18
 * Build client and server application